hpe-storage/scod/docs/index.md

 Use the navigation on the left-hand side to explore the different topics.
 Feel free to contribute to this project but please read the [contributing guidelines](legal/contributing.md).

-Did you know SCOD is "docs" in reverse?

 <div align="right"><img src="img/hpe-dev-grommet-gremlin-rockin-static.svg"></div>

+!!! note "Did you know?"
+    SCOD is "docs" in reverse?